-Restaurant style aloo keema is a nicely spiced, dry Indian potato and beef or lamb curry that makes a nice change to the usual suspects.
+Restaurant style aloo keema is a delicious, Indian potato and beef or lamb curry that makes a great change to the usual suspects.

 Jalfrezi is number one in the UK for a reason.
 Vindaloo might be the most famous.
-A well executed madras is a wonderful thing.
+A well executed madras is a truly wonderful thing.
+Classics.

-But sometimes you need to go a different way.
-Mix it up.
-Something new.
-Something fresh.
 Aloo keema fits the bill nicely.
 Well spiced beef or lamb.
 Creamy potatoes.
 A bit of heat from the green chilies.
 All wrapped up in a restaurant style sauce.
 Just tasty stuff.

 Aloo keema done restaurant style

 It’s basically really good samosa filling.
-Not exactly but it’s similar.
-You could use it to make samosas though.
+Not exactly.
+But close.
+You could use it to make samosas.
 That would work.
-Or you could serve it up along side other Indian restaurant classics and surprise your guests.
+Or you could serve it up along side the usual suspects and surprise your guests.
+Expand their horizons.

 This is Indian restaurant style cooking.
-It relies on something called curry base to make that luscious sauce.
+It uses something called curry base to make that luscious sauce.

 Restaurant style means do your prep up front